Copy Project: Using Browser Navigation Corrupts Projects

-#1 Updated by Moritz Voss about 11 years ago
+#1 Updated by Moritz Voss over 11 years ago

 I first noticed this when one project seemed to exist twice, containing both itself and being contained by another project twice. (stress 3).
 Deleting one made the other disappear, but deleting their container made the first stress3 reappear.